 "If you want to be honest about what influenced me, I would say Into the Woods, the Broadway play," screenwriter and producer Kevin Williams tells A.frame.
 "Because that was a deconstruction of the fairy tale, which is what inspired me to do Scream, which is the deconstruction of horror films."

 The 1996 slasher film broke and rewrote the rules of the horror genre, launching Williamson’s Hollywood career as a result.
 In addition to penning Scream 2 and Scream 4, Williamson is also the screenwriter behind I Know What You Did Last Summer and The Faculty.
 He is also the creator of the seminal TV series Dawson's Creek and The Vampire Diaries.
-On Jan.
-14, just over 25 years after audiences first met his now iconic slasher film villain Ghostface, Scream is getting a new installment in the franchise, with Williamson serving as an executive producer this time around.
+In 2022, just over 25 years after audiences first met his now iconic slasher film villain Ghostface, Scream got a new installment in the franchise, with Williamson serving as an executive producer this time around.

 In the early '90s, before managing to break through as a screenwriter, Williamson was an aspiring actor in New York City.
 "I was a waiter at a restaurant next to the Martin Beck Theatre and Stephen Sondheim used to let the waiters see [Into the Woods] for free," he recalls.
 "And I must have seen that play 87 times, or at least the second act.
 I think that's what I counted.
 That was a very influential piece of work."

 Below, Williamson shares the five movies that most influenced his career as a screenwriter, director and producer.
 "Not in any order because that would be too much of a Sophie's Choice!"